Mathematical software: Evolution of mathematical software

 Numerical analysis and symbolic computation had been in most important place of the subject, but other kind of them is also growing now.
 A useful mathematical knowledge of such as algorism which exist before the invention of electronic computer, helped to mathematical software developing.
 On the other hand, by the growth of computing power (such as seeing on Moore's law), the new treatment (for example, a new kind of technique such as data assimilation which combined numerical analysis and statistics) needing conversely the progress of the mathematical science or applied mathematics.

 The progress of mathematical information presentation such as TeX or MathML will demand to evolution form formula manipulation language to true mathematics manipulation language (notwithstanding the problem that whether mathematical theory is inconsistent or not).
 And popularization of general purpose mathematical software, special purpose mathematical software so called one purpose software which used special subject will alive with adapting for environment progress at normalization of platform.
 So the diversity of mathematical software will be kept.

+Solvers

 Software calculator

 A software calculator allows the user to perform simple mathematical operations, like addition, multiplication, exponentiation and trigonometry.
 Data input is typically manual, and the output is a text label.